Mathieu-ai/cx-pokemon-react/README.md

 # Objective

-Create a Pokedex (which includes a list of Pokemon), where Pokemons are in cards that take three pieces of information from it (Name, Number and Type).
-There must be a search bar that find the Pokemon you are looking for and a page that shows the details of the Pokemon which is accessible by clicking on the card.
+Create a Pokedex (which includes a list of Pokemon), where Pokemons are in cards that take three pieces of information from it (Name, Number and Type)
+- There must be a search bar that find the Pokemon you are looking for
+- A page that shows the details of the Pokemon which is accessible by clicking on the card.

 ## Starting the server